caleb-cox/commando-hacker-witch/README.md

 ##### Orcs
 Orcs are slightly larger than humans, green skinned and are exceptionally strong.
 They can be savage warriors but they have a strong sense of honor.
 They usually look down on the smaller races like Goblins and Halflings.
 Orcish adventurers are a rare sight to behold, but often they are accompanied by one of their tame black wolves.

-Racial talents: Berserker, Exceptional Attribute (Warrior), Outcast
+Racial talents: Berserker, Exceptional Attribute (Commando), Outcast

 \* See Appendix 1 for details